Skip to main content

 📌 TL;DR

 • Dutasteride blocks both 5α-reductase Type I and Type II; finasteride only blocks Type II.
-That translates to ~90% scalp DHT suppression vs ~70% for finasteride.
+That translates to roughly 90% DHT suppression for dutasteride vs about two-thirds for finasteride.

 • Dutasteride is FDA-approved only for benign prostatic hyperplasia in the US.
 For AGA it is on-label only in South Korea and Japan — everywhere else, off-label.